Emergency Services and Volunteers Fund

 Levy = fixed charge + (capital improved value x levy rate) - concession of $50 (if applicable)

-How do I pay the Fire Services Levy?
+How do I pay the Emergency Services and Volunteer Fund?

 Lodging an objection

-To lodge an objection to your Fire Services Levy Classification please complete the objection form(PDF, 48KB).
+To lodge an objection to your Emergency Services and Volunteer Fund please complete the objection form(PDF, 48KB).

 Single Farm Enterprise Exemption